AditiSingh11199/computational-physics-project/README.md

 # Quantum Mechanics Visualiser
-Numerical solution of the 1D Schrödinger equation for arbitrary potentials
+A Python project exploring analytical and numerical solutions of the one-dimensional Schrödinger equation.

-Overview:
+# Overview:
-This project provides analytical and numerical visualisations of quantum mechanical systems in one dimension.
-It focuses on solving and exploring the time-independent Schrödinger equation for simple potentials, with an emphasis on building physical intuition through computation.
+This project began as a visualisation of the infinite square well and is being expanded into a computational physics toolkit for studying quantum systems.

-The current implementation includes:
+The aim is to develop numerical and analytical methods used in undergraduate quantum mechanics while building experience with scientific computing in Python.

--
+Current features:

--
+- Infinite Square Well: probability density visualisation, energy level calculations, -
 -